gmc-code/PC-microbit-micropython/docs/sound/music_pitch.rst

     #.
 Modify the code to increase the pitch in steps of 32 with a duration of 40.
     #.
 Modify the code to decrease the pitch instead.
     #.
 Modify the code to increase then decrease the pitch.
+    #.
+Modify the accelerometer code example to incldue B-button pressing for a duration of 100ms.

     .. dropdown::
         :icon: codescan